New vs Used WAVs – How to Know What to Buy

 It’s also really important to consider what kind of warranty you’ll receive if anything should break, especially if you’re buying privately.
 New WAVs are typically covered by the seller so you have the added peace of mind that, should anything break, you can get it sorted.
 Not all used WAV sellers will offer the same service and warranty, so make sure to do your research.

 New and nearly new WAVs bought through the Motability Scheme will come with a package that includes comprehensive insurance, servicing, maintenance, repairs, and breakdown cover.
+Find out more about what’s included in the Motability Scheme.
 New WAVs bought privately, though not part of a convenient package like you’d receive as part of the Motability Scheme, can be purchased VAT and Road Tax exempt (subject to qualification), so this is another thing to consider.

 Something to think about if you’re purchasing a new or nearly new WAV through the Motability Scheme is lease length.
 While you will have a smaller mileage allowance with a NNWAV (60,000) as opposed to a new WAV (100,000) – your lease length will be shorter at three years as opposed to five years, and that is more convenient for anyone looking to avoid tying themselves to a longer lease.